Jennylin331431/DataVogue/README.md

 - `tshirt.css`: The stylesheet to change the style of tshirt pattern and color changes.

 **/data folder:**
 - Contains all the data used for the website.
+All in csv format.

  **/img folder:**
 - Contains all the images used for the website.